-To be completed by lice ensed prescriber: Date:
+To be completed by lic ensed prescriber: Date:

 Student's Name DOB Grade

 Medication #1 #2

 Dosage

 Time of Administration

 Length of Administration Start Stop Start Stop

 Reason for Medication

 Administration Instructions

 Side Effects

-Field Trip Please check the following option is unable to attend a field trip: Yes, the prescribed dose caYes, the time can be adjustNo, this medication must b Explanation n be withheld on the day of the trip. pon return to school.
+Field Trip Please check the following option when a parent/guardian or a parent/guardian designee (non-staff) is unable to attend a field trip: Yes, the prescribed dose can be withheld on the day of the trip.
+Yes, the time can be adjusted with the parent to be administered upon return to school.
+No, this medication must be given to the child at the prescribed time.
+Explanation

-Competency for Self Administration I,(licensed prescriber's printed name) illness and requires an inhaler or a instructed in the proper method of fore carry and self administer his/l uto injecting epi Self administrati nephrine.
-This student on of said medication.
-This student may there-
+Competency for Self Administration I,, certify that this student has a potentially life threatening (licensed prescriber's printed name) illness and requires an inhaler or auto injecting epinephrine.
+This student is competent and has been instructed in the proper method of self administration of said medication.
+This student may there- fore carry and self administer his/her inhaler or auto injecting epinephrine.

-Signature of Licensed Prescriber Name ignature) Phone
+Signature of Licensed Prescriber Name Phone

-any District employee from any and all lacknowledge that the District bears no represcriber, as necessary, regarding the Parent/Guardian Signature: e the above noted medication at school accor iability or responsibility for the administrati esponsibility for ensuring that the medication e medication. on of the medication or benefits or consequences of the medication and
+To be completed by the P I give permission for my child to receive any District employee from any and all acknowledge that the District bears no r prescriber, as necessary, regarding the Parent/Guardian Signature: e the above noted medication at sci iability or responsibility for the ad esponsibility for ensuring that the r e medication. ministration of the medication nedication is taken.
+I also giv or benefits or consequence ces of the medication and

-Telephone 8 H /) 1 / 2
+Telephone 69 75 77

 Home:() Cell: () Work: ()

-pening school: d's medication as prescribed.
-The time is to be adjusted.
+pening school: d's medication as prescribed 'the time is to be adjusted.
+1 .

-ONLY THE PRESO CRIBED MEDICATION BY LICENSED MINISTERED
+ONLY THE PRES TION CAN BE DMINISTERED